muratk5n/thirdwave/en/2021/08/cuban-missile-crisis.md

 protecting Cuba and bridging the missile gap with the United States...

-(JFK) “[I]t’s just as if we suddenly began to put a major number of MRBMs in Turkey.
-Now that’d be goddam dangerous, I would think.”
+[JFK said 'It is] just as if we suddenly began to put a major number of MRBMs in Turkey.
+Now that’d be goddam dangerous, I would think.'
 Undersecretary of State Alexis Johnson interjected a sobering remark:
-“We did it.”
-Kennedy was unimpressed: “Yeah, but it was five years ago.”
+'We did it.'
+Kennedy was unimpressed: 'Yeah, but it was five years ago.'
 But Johnson would not give up.
-“That’s when we were short on ICBMs,” he told Kennedy.
+'That’s when we were short on ICBMs,' he told Kennedy.
 Unknowingly, he pointed at one of the key factors that motivated Khrushchev’s actions in Cuba: his lack of long-range intercontinental missiles...